4 TIPS FOR FINDING FLOW: A BEGINNER'S GUIDE TO PEAK PERFORMANCE

 We have all experienced it in one form or another.
 In the zone, runner’s high, in the pocket, or whatever the term, flow is a state of optimal being, and peak performance.
 Whether were playing sports, writing a novel, or having a conversation, everyone has the capability to access a flow state.
-Ultimately, flow is where action merges with awareness.
+Technically defined as an optimal state of consciousness where we feel our best, and perform our best.
+Flow is where action merges with awareness.
 Time slows down, our inner critic goes silent, creativity sky rockets, and we seem to run on instinct.
 We experience STER: Selflessness, timelessness, effortlessness, and information richness.
-If you’re into technical terms, a flow state is also known as transient hypo-frontality.
+If you’re into scientific terminology a flow state is also known as transient hypo-frontality.
 Transient, meaning temporary; hypo meaning low; and frontality for the pre-frontal cortex which tends to go offline.
 For example, competitive golfers run through a putting task while having their brain’s scanned showed that the best golfers had less activity in the pre-frontal cortex (associated with cognitive control, self-consciousness, self-analysis, etc.) compared to the golfers who did poorly.
 What this means is that they are thinking less rather than more.

 This of course, is easier said than done.
-The ironic thing about flow is that the more we try and pursue it, the less chance we get it.
-However, there are ways for you to create the right conditions to increase your susceptibility to flow.
+The ironic thing about flow is that the more we try and pursue it, the less chance we can access it.
+However, there are ways to create the right conditions to increase your susceptibility to flow.
 Here are 4 things to incorporate into your routine to find yourself in the zone more often.

 (1) Seek activities that challenge you.
 Flow tends to occur when there is a balance between challenge and skill level.
 Too high of a challenge with low skill equals anxiety.
 High skill with a low challenge equates to boredom.
 Find things that challenge you just above your skill level so that it keeps you on your toes.
 However, flow tends to increase as you increase the risk/reward ratio.
 This is why you see extreme sports athletes get into flow more often, as the higher the risk (challenge) the higher the reward (flow).